 - Filled pitta or flatbread – somewhere between sandwich and wrap!

 You might be thinking… hot options?
 Won’t it be cold by the time they eat it?
 Does the school even allow it?
 Well no, not if you grab a thermos and yes, they usually do.
-I am planning to send the kids with hot food at least a few times a week (plan, key word there) and usually I think I’ll do it with leftovers so it’s no extra effort!
-Just make sure you add a fork/spoon whatever.
+I use a Chilly’s, S’well and Hyd8m8 thermo and they are all brill, and usually I do it with leftovers so it’s no extra effort!
+Just make sure you add a fork/spoon.

 - Chilli con carne – an easy one, one that all my kids like and something that is nice and easy.